RULES FOR DRAMAFEST AND YOUTHFEST 2018

 1.4a DEFINITIONS: For the purpose of the Festival.
 “Youth” is defined as being eighteen (18) years of age, or younger, at the time of the Festival.
 There will be two youth category sections:

 - One for actors up to and including thirteen (13) years of age as at the date of the Festival.

 - One for actors up to and including eighteen (18) years of age.

 NOTE: In the case of performances which include a mixed age group the decision on which section (Junior or Senior) the play is to be entered is calculated and the age of the oldest actor in the cast.

 Directors in the YouthFest may be any age.

 2.6 LENGTH OF PLAY: No play entered shall take less than ten (10) minutes or exceed fifty minutes (50) minutes performance time, including any time taken to change scenes in the course of the production.

 Subject to the above amendments, the rules for both Festivals shall be the same.

-The host theatre for the 2017 DramaFest is ST NORBERT COLLEGE, QUEENS PARK .
+The host theatre for the 2018 DramaFest is Stirling Players Theatre .

-The host theatre for 2017 YouthFest is ST NORBERT COLLEGE, QUEENS PARK.
+The host theatre for 2018 YouthFest is Stirling Players Theatre.